nidble/minosse/README.md

 # minosse
-An ultra fast CLI app that fixes json files in large codebase or folders
+An ultra fast CLI app that will help you to manage (add/update/remove field and dependencies) on large codebases containing multiple package.json (ie: monorepo).

 ## USAGE:
     minosse [OPTIONS] <input-dir>